-Kaleidoscope are available to assist, and provide supplemental and complementary activities so that all family members can be engaged in age-appropriate projects.
+Kaleidoscope staff are available to assist, and provide supplemental and complementary activities so that all family members can be engaged in age-appropriate projects.

 This event is free to anyone in the community, with optional donations to Kaleidoscope.